-Guidance: In order to provide a benefit package consistent with section 2103(c)(5) of the Act, MAT benefits are required for the treatment of opioid use disorders.
-However, if the state provides MAT for other SUD conditions, please include a description of those benefits below at section 6.3.2.3- BH.
-6.3.2.3- BH Medication Assisted Treatment Provided for: Substance Use Disorder 6.3.2.3.1- BH ⊠ Opioid Use Disorder MAT is available for members per FDA guidelines and as prior authorized.
-All FDA approved medications are included in the benefit.
-Copayments are required for brand drugs.
+ne clinic and in accordance with ASAM® criteria.
+Copayments are required ar se or brand drugs.
 This list is reviewed annually and may be updated.
 Counseling and therapy services are also included in this benefit.
-Members can access these services directly without prior authorization but coverage beyond 26 visits requires prior authorization and medical necessity review in order to assess the member for any case management services that may be needed.
-Benefit is the same for both children and pregnant women.
-6.3.2.3.2- BH Alcohol Use Disorder 6.3.2.3.3- BH Other 6.3.2.4- BH Peer Support Provided for: Mental Health Substance Use Disorder WV behavioral health providers typically hire peer support specialists and incorporate them into most levels of care.
-While there is no direct "benefit" for peer support under WVCHIP, these services are available to members through providers.
-6.3.2.5- BH Caregiver Support Provided for: Mental Health Substance Use Disorder Behavioral health providers may offer referrals to caregiver supports based on assessment of needs made during family therapy sessions.
-6.3.2.6- BH Respite Care Provided for: Mental Health Substance Use Disorder Behavioral health providers may offer referrals to other sources of respite care based on assessment of needs made during family therapy sessions.

-6.3.2.7- BH Intensive in-home services Provided for: WVCHIP's UM vendor will seek provisions of services through other DHHR programs as needed, including Birth-to-Three, WV Bureau for Behavioral Health, or the Bureau for Children and Families.
-Also, WVCHIP will help facilitate application to the state Medicaid's IDD waiver when appropriate for members whose conditions indicate a need for these services.
+Members can access these prvices directly without prior authorization but coverage beyond 26 visits m equires prior authorization and medical necessity review in order to assess the member for any case management services that may be needed.
+Benefit is the time for both children and pregnant women.
+6. 3.2.3.2- BH Alcohol Use Disorder 6.
+3.2.3.3- BH Other 6.3.2.4- F Provided incorpora vioral health providers typically hireoffer peer support specialists for SUD and the them into most levels of care.
+While there is no direct "benefit" for peer under WVCHIP, these services are available to members through providers.
+6.3.2.5- F Provided al health providers may offer referrals to caregiver supports based on assessment made during family therapy sessions.
+6.3.2.6- I Provided - al health providers may offer referrals to other sources of respite care based on nt of needs made during family therapy sessions.
+6.3.2.7- I Provided services t Bureau fo will help P's MCO's will coordinate referrals to UM vendor will seek provisions of hrough other stateDHHR programs as needed, including Birth-to-Three, WV or Behavioral Health, or the Bureau for Children and Families.
+Also, WVCHIP facilitate application to the state Medicaid's IDD waiver when appropriate for whose conditions indicate a need for these services.

-6.3.2.8- BH Intensive outpatient Provided for: Mental Health Substance Use Disorder Provided for: Mental Health Substance Use Disorder
+6.3.2.8- BH 🔀 Intensive out patient Provided for: Mental Health Substance Use Disorder

 This service is considered the same as day treatment or partial hospitalization.
 Intensive outpatient is a comprehensive range of services including individual counseling, group therapy, psychotherapy and/or addiction education and relapse prevention classes, weekly drug testing, and family therapy programs and after care services, depending on the program.
 Clients learn about impulse control, relapse prevention, cross addiction, life skills, how to plan their environment, how to sleep better and how to set themselves up for success.
 These programs are staffed with licensed clinical staff and trained behavioral health technicians.
 Psychiatrists evaluate patients weekly to monitor progress and medications and adjust treatments as necessary.
 Programs are generally 4 to 6 weeks long, requiring 3 to 5 days of treatment per week.
 Members can access these services directly without prior authorization but coverage beyond 26 visits (a visit is one day of treatment) requires prior authorization and medical necessity review in order to assess the member for any case management services that may be needed.
-Benefit is the same for both children and pregnant women.
+Intensive Outpatient Services (IOS) are a combination of specific services for a targeted population to be used on a frequent basis for a limited period.
+Approval for an IOS program and prior authorization for members admitted to an IOS program must be obtained from the BMS UMC.
+Services must be rendered according to American Society of Addiction Medicine (ASAM®) Level 2.1 criteria.
+IOS programs address mental health and substance use problems and allow for multiple levels of care to be offered which enhance the continuum of services.
+Revision of program description components allow for greater comparison within levels of care, program evaluation, and identification of multiple funding sources Benefit is the same for both children and pregnant women.
 ASAM levels of care guidelines are applied to determine the appropriate intensity of services.

-6.3.2.9- BH 🔀 Psychosocial 1 rehabilitation Provided for: Mental Health Substance Use Disorder
+6.3.2.9- BH ⊠ Psychosocial rehabilitation Provided for: ⊠ Mental Health ⊠ Substance Use Disorder